Veterinary: Torbutrol, Torbugesic

 - Stadol injectable: 1 mg/mL, 2 mg/mL

 Butorphanol is a synthetic partial opiate agonist that is structurally related to Morphine.
-It is a more potent analgesic than Morphine, but unlike Morphine it possess less cardiovascular effects, and respiratory center sensitivity.
+It is a more potent analgesic than Morphine, but unlike Morphine it possesses less cardiovascular effects, and respiratory center sensitivity.

 Butorphanol binds to opiate receptors at sites in the central nervous system and alters perception and response to pain.
 It also has the ability to act as an antitussive.